Short-term Study Visa

 What are the eligibility requirements for a Short-term Study Visa?

-- you must establish that you can pay for your return or onward journey
+- you can pay for your return or onward journey

 - if you are under 18 you must also: